 where TotalCover is the mean (over plots) total % cover for a transect in a year; TransectF represents the (random) transect effect; YearF represents the year-specific effects (process error); and Year represents the calendar year trend over time.
 The TransectF term allows for the fact that transect-specific conditions may tend to affect the total % cover consistently over time.
 The YearF term allows for the consistent effect of year-specific factor.
+Plants on a plot are a mixture of annuals, biennials and perennials so the year-specific effects may vary by species and so in the context of total cover, the year-specific effects are an average over all species.

 The above model can be fit using the lmer() function in R. Figure 2 shows a summary plot, along with estimates of the slope, its standard error, and the p-value of the hypothesis of no trend.
 There is no evidence (p=0.77) of a trend with an estimated slope of -0.36 (SE 0.77) /year in the mean total % cover.